willog11/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the python and umpy library to calculate summary statistics of the traffic signs data set:
+I used the python and numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of training set is 34799.
-* The size of the validation set is 4410
+* The size of the validation set is 4410.
-* The size of test set is 12630
+* The size of test set is 12630.
-* The shape of a traffic sign image is (32, 32, 3)
+* The shape of a traffic sign image is (32, 32, 3).
-* The number of unique classes/labels in the data set is 43
+* The number of unique classes/labels in the data set is 43.

 #### 2. Include an exploratory visualization of the dataset.